 10. Breastmilk Storage Bags

-After pumping, you need to be able to store your breast milk.
+After pumping, you need to store your breast milk.
 Instead of keeping each amount you pumped in a breastmilk collection bottle, I recommend purchasing breast milk storage bags.
 This way, you will be able to save much more for the future and emergencies.
-Additionally, you can donate extra breast milk if it is stored in bags.
-Breastmilk storage bags definitely have a spot on my list of essential breastfeeding items.
+Additionally, you can donate extra breast milk stored in bags.
+Breastmilk storage bags definitely have a spot on my list of most-used breastfeeding products.

 Related: How To Collect, Store, and Prepare Breast Milk